-Phase 2 all disciplines is a separate course of modules specifically related to the chosen field as well as more general modules.
-The focus of year 3 is planning and many modules will be examined through cases and planning e.g. a Marketing Plan for the module Marketing.
+Phase 2, all disciplines, is a separate course of modules specifically related to the chosen field as well as more general modules.
+The focus of year 3 is planning and many modules will be examined through cases and planning, e.g. a Marketing Plan for the module Marketing.
 The year also includes the completion of a Business Plan and other specific Entrepreneurship Modules

 Phase 3 - (Towards Strategy and Practice)

-Phase 3 modules or the "Final year", in which students study the strategic modules of management, fulfill their special Work Preparation Module, as well as complete the year with their research assignment, the graduation dissertation.
+Phase 3 modules or the "Final year", in which students study the strategic modules of management, fulfil their special Work Preparation Module, as well as complete the year with their research assignment, the graduation dissertation.
 Students are also given the chance to test the robustness of their Business Plan in Business Start-ups and Business Plan Execution, as well as instigate a full business start-up in their Work Placement module.

 An entrepreneur in business can fulfil two main functions; the driver of new business ventures itself (entrepreneur), or the driver of innovation and change within existing business (intrapreneur).
 The profile only essentially differs between these two roles in the requirements of the level of ability to take risk and aptitude for taking opportunity.
 Both the ability to judge risk and being aware of opportunity are competencies required at both ends of this profile’s spectrum.

 Entrepreneurs and intrapreneurs are successful because they can quickly understand complex situations that require them to plan and make strategic decisions, and work on a multitude of business ideas and projects at the same time.
 They have a solid understanding of marketing design and implementation.
 Being able to develop business ideas simultaneously requires an ability to determine and understand important details, pinpoint alternatives and continuously evaluate and review business processes.
-A characteristic of entrepreneurs is that they have the ability to fully devote and commit themselves to achieving their long term business objectives and goals, and that this energy is also directly translated into the short term objectives.
+A characteristic of entrepreneurs is that they have the ability to fully devote and commit themselves to achieving their long-term business objectives and goals, and that this energy is also directly translated into the short-term objectives.

-The profession - an Entrepreneur / Intrapreneur
+The profession - an Entrepreneur/Intrapreneur

 As described in the chart above, Wittenborg sees the possible professions of a graduate from the Bachelor of Business Administration in Entrepreneurship in four inter-related sections, between which there is often and natural overlap: